ocean-tracking-network/node-manager-training/_episodes/04_Setup_and_Installing_Needed_Software.md

 # Git

-Git is a version-control system, it helps people to work collaboratively and maintains a complete history of all changes made to a project.
-We use Git at OTN to track changes to the Nodebooks made by our developer team, and occasionally you will need to update your Nodebooks to include those changes.
+Git is a version-control system for text, it helps people to work on code collaboratively, and maintains a complete history of all changes made to the files in a project.
+We use Git at OTN to track and disseminate changes to the Nodebooks that are made by our developer team, and occasionally you will need to use Git to update your Nodebooks and receive those changes.

 **Install Git**